awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-items.rst

 Retrieve (Get) an Item from a Table using the Asynchronous client
 =================================================================

-Invoke the |ddbasyncclient| object's :methodname:`getItem method and pass this method a :aws-java-class:`GetItemRequest <services/dynamodb/model/GetItemRequest>` object with the table name and primary key value of the item you want.
+Invoke the |ddbasyncclient| object's :methodname:`getItem method and pass this method and pass it a :aws-java-class:`GetItemRequest <services/dynamodb/model/GetItemRequest>` object with the table name and primary key value of the item you want.
 You can return a *java.util.Collection* object with all of the attributes for that item (refer to the following example).